joelhawksley/identity/talks/2021/slides.md

 ^ Instead of asserting against the attribute of an object

-^ S We're assert against what's actually presented to a user
+^ S We're asserting against what's actually presented to a user

 ^ This is something we previously could only do with system and integration tests